Duo Mobile on iOS

 If you choose to authenticate with Duo Push, you'll get a login request sent to your phone — just press Approve to authenticate.

 If you get a login request that you weren't expecting, press Deny to reject the request.
 You’ll be asked if this was a suspicious login.
 If you aren't trying to log into an application or service protected by Duo and don't recognize the request, tap Yes to notify your organization's Duo administrator.
-If you made a mistake but the login isn't suspicious, tap No to deny the request without reporting it.
+If you made a mistake or the login isn't suspicious, tap No to deny the request without reporting it.

 Duo Push and Notifications